Control of tunneling in an atomtronic switching device: Results

-{\it Control of resonant tunneling} -- In Fig. \ref{din_int}(d) the dynamics is seen to be remarkably close to being harmonic over sufficiently short time scales, with the period monotonically increasing with interaction coupling $U$.
+In Fig. \ref{din_int}d the dynamics is seen to be remarkably close to being harmonic over sufficiently short time scales, with the period monotonically increasing with interaction coupling $U$.
 This behavior supports the conclusion that the effective Hamiltonian for the resonant tunneling regime is simply related to the conserved charge $Q$.
-The frequency of oscillation in this regime is given by $\omega = \lambda J^2$, with the amplitude also being $U$-dependent.
-The maximum amplitude of oscillation is obtained when $J_1 = J_3$ .
-If the initial state is $|N,0,0\rangle$, or $|0,0,N\rangle$, the oscillations between the source and drain are coherent, i.e. a {\it superfluid-like regime}, with tunneling to the gate switched-off.
-On the other hand, if the initial state is $|0,N,0\rangle$ the system will remain trapped in this initial state configuration, i.e. an {\it insulator regime}, with tunneling from the gate switched-off.
+The frequency of oscillation in this regime is given by $\omega_\mathrm{J} = \lambda J^2$, with the amplitude also being $U$-dependent.
+When the initial state is $|N,0,0\rangle$, the oscillations between the source and drain are coherent, with tunneling to the gate switched-off.
+On the other hand, if the initial state is $|0,N,0\rangle$ the system will remain trapped in this initial state configuration, with tunneling from the gate switched-off.

-Next, we maintain the system in the resonant tunneling regime $UN>>J$ and study the non-integrable dynamics using the parameter $\mu$ to control the behavior of the source and drain subsystem.
+Next, we maintain the system in the resonant tunneling regime $UN\gg J$ and study the non-integrable dynamics using the parameter $\epsilon $ to control the behavior of the source and drain subsystem.
 The approach here, following the study above, is to choose the initial state $|N,0,0\rangle$ and investigate the ability to control the frequency and amplitude of the populations oscillating between the source and the drain.

-In Fig. \ref{transistor} the interaction coupling is fixed as $U=0.17$, and results are shown for the expectation values of the populations using four choices for $\mu$.
-It is seen that the presence of the external potential does not significantly influence the gate, in the sense that it does not affect the negligible average population $\langle N_2 \rangle$.
-Fig. \ref{transistor}(d) shows how the amplitude decays while increasing the external potential, as well as the dependence of the frequency.
-The three points highlighted in the curves correspond to the values of the amplitude and frequency of Figs. 5(a)(cyan circle), 5(b)(lime triangle), and 5(c)(yellow diamond).
+In Fig. \ref{transistor}a, \ref{transistor}b, \ref{transistor}c the interaction coupling is fixed as $U/J=0.17$, and results are shown for the expectation values of the populations using three choices for $\epsilon $.
+It is seen that the presence of the external field does not significantly influence the gate, in the sense that it does not affect the negligible average population $\langle N_2 \rangle$.
+Fig. \ref{transistor}d shows how the amplitude decays while increasing the external field, as well as the dependence of the frequency.
+The three points highlighted in the curves correspond to the values of the amplitude and frequency of Figs. \ref{transistor}a (cyan circle), \ref{transistor}b (yellow triangle), and \ref{transistor}c (lime diamond).